aws-samples/sagemaker-ssh-helper/README.md

 5. Press "Connect" and enter your password (default is `123456`).

 Congratulations!
 You now have successfully logged into the remote desktop environment running inside a SageMaker Studio kernel gateway.

+Some data handling application to try inside the VNC desktop, which you cannot run as a web app otherwise, are:
+* [3D Slicer](https://www.slicer.org/) - image computing platform for medical, biomedical, and other 3D images and meshes
+* [OpenShot](https://www.openshot.org/) - to work with video data
+* [LibreOffice](https://www.libreoffice.org/) - work with documents and spreadsheets

 *Tip:* If you have issues with copy-pasting through system clipboard, use the temp file, e.g. `clip.txt`, and open it in VNC session and SageMaker Studio file browser at the same time.